Dungannon: Demography

+2011 Census

 Dungannon had a population of 14,340 at the 2011 census, rising by 3,349 (over 30%) from 10,983 in 2001, making it one of the fastest growing towns in Northern Ireland.
 It has the highest percentage of immigrants of any town in Northern Ireland.
 Immigrants make up about 11% of its population; more than twice the average.
 Between 2001 and 2011, the number of immigrants in Dungannon increased tenfold; the biggest increase of any town.
 Many came to work in the local food processing plants.
 There have been several attacks on immigrants and clashes between rival groups of immigrants in the area.